AZjk/poweruser/software/pysimplemask.rst

     The figure above illustrates the before and after of outlier detection using MAD.
 A threshold of 10 is set to mark the pixels whose value is more than 10 MADs away from the median value in the circularly averaged intensity profile.
 Note, this function is only useful for isotropic scattering data.

+.. _internal_maps:

 6. **Parametrization**: Use default or custom-generated maps to guide masking which allows flexible and precise control over the masking creation:
    - **phi**: Polar angle (°)
    - **TTH**: 2θ scattering angle (°)
    - **q**, **q_x**, **q_y**: Momentum transfer (1/Å)